johnbillion/action-wordpress-plugin-attestation/readme.md

 ## Does this work if release confirmation is enabled?

-The plugin directory on WordPress.org provides a feature called [Release Confirmation](https://developer.wordpress.org/plugins/wordpress-org/release-confirmation-emails/).

-This action supports release confirmation because it is designed to retry fetching the plugin ZIP from WordPress.org for up to 60 minutes by default, which allows you time to confirm the release.
+Yes, this action supports [plugin release confirmation](https://developer.wordpress.org/plugins/wordpress-org/release-confirmation-emails/) because it will repeatedly attempt to fetch the plugin ZIP from WordPress.org for up to 60 minutes by default, which allows you time to confirm the release.

 ## Tip